Administration Staff

 Jacob is known for climbing steep places with a heavy pack for fun.
 He has a master’s degree in education leadership and administration, and enjoys learning and teaching new skills.
 He is based in North Idaho, where he wanders the hills and streams with his wife Korrine and their daughter Siler, still trying to wring every bit of daylight out of each day.
 Together, they keep a robust backyard garden, forage for wild foods and play with their furry pal, Chella.

-Chief Executive Officer, MS, RN, WEMT
+Chief Executive Officer, MS, RN, WEMS

 Nadia Kimmel